patrickpetropoulos/SportsBettingApp/README.md

 # SportsBettingApp
-A full sports betting application
+A full sports betting application which will handle gambling tracking(for all gambling games), sports betting odds & predictions.